kern/hackbot/README.md

 A customizable Facebook Group embetterment robot.

-Hackbot uses the Facebook Graph API to implement extra moderative features that are not currently available.
-Currently, it only supports the closing of comment threads, but it's designed to be highly extensible.
+Hackbot uses the Facebook Graph API to implement extra moderative features that are not currently available to group administrators.
+At the moment, it only supports the closing of comment threads, but it's designed to be highly extensible.

-An instance of hackbot is currently running on [Hackathon Hackers][hh].
+An instance of hackbot is running on [Hackathon Hackers][hh].

 [hh]: http://hh.gd